UXWizz

 Installing UXWizz

-By default, the 7 days trial version will be installed that can be upgraded to the full version using a valid license key in the interface (Settings->Updates).
+By default, the 14 days trial version will be installed.
+You can then upgrade to the full version using a valid license key in the interface (Settings->Updates).
+If you want to install directly the full version, replace the second line with curl -Lo userTrack.zip https://www.uxwizz.com/download-latest-version?variant=rg&cv=6.4.0&license=YOUR_LICENSE_CODE

 Remember to replace YOUR_LICENSE_CODE with the license code received via email and to change variant accordingly (wp for WordPress version, ag for the Agency Version).